tydaytygx/docker-clouddrives/README_EN.md

 docker build -t clouddrives .
 ```

-## Download wine-ge-custom (linux) on the host, unzip it to the config directory, and mount it to the container later
+## (Optional)Download wine-ge-custom (linux) on the host, unzip it to the config directory, and mount it to the container later(Wine-10 is good enough for clouddrives by testing)
 ```
 # Create a new config folder to put wine-ge-custom
 mkdir config